-In Georgia, mortality rates for all childhood cancers combined decreased at an average rate of about 4.6% per year from 1980 to 1992 (Figure 5).
-For the next decade, rates decreased at a more modest rate of about 2.0% per year.
-But childhood cancer mortality appears to have been on the rise in Georgia since 2002, and the reasons for this are unclear.
-Nationally, childhood cancer mortality rates have been fairly steadily decreasing since 1980.
+In Georgia, mortality rates for all childhood cancers combined decreased at an average rate of about 4.6% per year from 1980 to 1994 (Figure 5).
+Since 1994, cancer mortality rates have remained fairly steady among Georgia children.
+Nationally, childhood cancer mortality rates have been steadily decreasing by about 2.2% per year since 1980.
 This decrease results from improvements in survival for most childhood cancers, especially leukemia and lymphoma.
 The availability of newer, more effective chemotherapy treatments is the principal reason for improved survival among childhood cancer patients.

 Figure 5.
-Childhood Cancer Mortality Rates, All Types, Ages 0 to 19 Years, Georgia, 1980-2007
+Childhood Cancer Mortality Rates, All Types, Ages 0 to 19 Years, Georgia, 1980-2008

-^{} Rolling 3-year average rate per million, age-adjusted to the 2000 US standard million population
+Rolling 3-year average rate per million, age-adjusted to the 2000 US standard million population